 In the summer of 2014, Bonnie participated in the Center for Innovative Teaching and Learning Course Development Institute at IU, and in 2012-13 was chosen to be part of the IU Engaging Differences Faculty Learning Community.

-She directed the Digital Journalism graduate sequence, a collaborative program between the School of Journalism and WFIU/TIU, IU’s NPR and PBS affiliate.
+She also directed the Digital Journalism graduate sequence for three years.
+The sequence was a collaborative program between the School of Journalism and WFIU/TIU, IU’s NPR and PBS affiliate.
 While working in the WTIU/FIU newsroom, Bonnie created the ipad project and graphics for WTIU/FIU reporter Julie Rawe’s award-winning prison series “A Walk Behind the Wire.”

 She has guest lectured and conducted workshops on numerous technology topics for ONA, AEJMC, the New York Press Association and Illinois, Florida and Indiana high school press associations.